mcvillouta/mcvillouta/README.md

 - 🤝 Open to collaborations and discussions on projects related to healthcare and machine learning

 ## Publications
-- Take a look at our latest publication: 🪄 **[Zebra-Llama](https://arxiv.org/abs/2411.02657)** - A Context-Aware Large Language Model for Democratizing Rare Disease Knowledge
+- Check out our latest publication: 🪄 **[Zebra-Llama](https://arxiv.org/abs/2411.02657)**- A Context-Aware Large Language Model for Democratizing Rare Disease Knowledge! 🧠✨ Developed as part of our hackathon project, this work showcases what collaborative innovation can achieve!

 ## Get in Touch